cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 There are four hybrid KEM frameworks, and two target binding properties, so we need eight total analyses.
 The CG and CK binding analyses additionally require the corresponding LEAK-BIND property of `KEM_PQ`.
-None of these exact results were known; thus the following are new results by the editorial team.
+None of these exact results were known; thus the following are results by the editorial team.
 We include informal justifications here and defer rigorous proofs to a forthcoming paper.  <!--
 TODO: Also cite https://eprint.iacr.org/2025/1416.pdf which has some results about hybrid kem binding; unclear how they compare to ours though.-->